antarctica/bas-api-guidelines/api-guidelines.md

 How you decide to write and structure your documentation is up to you.
 To ensure that common elements are not forgotten a list of suggested sections/topics is given here.
 You do not have follow all of these items, and you **SHOULD NOT** include any that do not fit your API, this will confuse people.

-These suggested are divided into two levels:
+It is suggested to divide documentation into two parts:

 * Overview information
 * Endpoint information